-This seminar explores the relationship between business and religion in the contemporary world.
-Speakers will discuss the impact of increased diversity with especial interest in the challenges and tensions resulting from difference and the potential synergies and benefits of religious diversity.
+This seminar explored the relationship between business and religion in the contemporary world.
+Speakers discussed the impact of increased diversity with especial interest in the challenges and tensions resulting from difference and the potential synergies and benefits of religious diversity.
 Increased religious diversity is a key indicator of wide-ranging and continual societal transformation, reflecting political-economic and socio-cultural change.
 This leads to unprecedented interactions between people of different religions and cultures in novel settings and presents an urgent need to explore the possibilities of these relationships and their implications.

 - Professor Edwina Pio - AUT University, convenor and presenter